toribiodiego/thesis/docs/design/checkpointing.md

 - `torch.use_deterministic_algorithms(True)`

 Effects:
-- ✓ Enforces deterministic implementations for all operations
+- DONE Enforces deterministic implementations for all operations
-- ✓ Helps debug sources of non-determinism
+- DONE Helps debug sources of non-determinism
-- ✗ May raise errors for operations without deterministic implementations
+- TODO May raise errors for operations without deterministic implementations
-- ✗ Additional performance overhead
+- TODO Additional performance overhead
-- ✗ Not all PyTorch operations have deterministic versions
+- TODO Not all PyTorch operations have deterministic versions

 **3. Warn-Only Mode (`warn_only=True`)**